Mampenda/rabbitmq-tutorial/README.md

 ```

 The arguments ` 2>&1 | tee receiver1.txt` saves the log output to a file, `2>&1` redirects the `stderr` to the standard
-output `stdout`, i.e. merge the two outputs to the file, and `tee` reads the standard intput, then writes the output of
+output `stdout`, i.e. merge the two outputs to the file, and `tee` reads the standard input, then writes the output of
 a program to standard output and simultaneously copies it into the specified file `receiver1/2`.

 ### Problems